tueimage/8dc00-mia/README.md

 In the first week of the course you have to do a Python self-assessment quiz in Canvas.
 The quiz will not be graded.
 If you fail to complete the quiz before the deadline, you will not get a grade for the course.
 The goal of the quiz is to give you an idea of the Python programming level that is expected.

 If you lack prior knowledge of the Python programming language, you can use the material in the "Python essentials" and "Numerical and scientific computing in Python" modules available [here](https://github.com/tueimage/essential-skills/).

+## Projects
+During this course you will work on two projects: [project 1 (image registration)](https://github.com/tueimage/8dc00-mia/blob/master/reader/1.6_Registration_project.ipynb) and [project 2(CAD)](https://github.com/tueimage/8dc00-mia/blob/master/reader/2.5_CAD_project.ipynb).
+The projects are done in groups of up to 4 students.
+The groups will be formed in Canvas and you will also submit all your work there (check the Assignments section for the deadlines).

 ## Reading assignment
 As a part of the second project (CAD), you are asked to study a paper by [Graham et al. (2019)](https://doi.org/10.1016/j.media.2019.101563).
 Give a brief summary of the proposed method and discusss its advantages and weak points in your project report.
 Assessment will be included in the grade of the report.